dzmitry-kankalovich/notion-rss-feed/README.md

-# notion-rss-feed
+# Transform Notion into RSS reader with AWS Lambda and AWS CDK

-RSS Feed integration for the Notion using AWS Lambda
+Sample implementation of the RSS reader on the basis of Notion API.